is having to choose between

 Eena felt sorry for the little boy who had once possessed more of her

-Such a stark contrast from the unapproachable, surly captain she had
+feelings with her.
+Such a stark contrast from the unapproachable, surly captain

-special, like I was the most important thing in her life right then and
+making me feel special, like I was the most important thing in her life right

 “Me?”
 Eena was surprised.